smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Screen Templates/index.md

 ~|

 ### Screen Classes
-As previously mentioned most screens should all follow a shared protocol, such as the ```CustomSDLScreen``` protocol above, since the screens will most likely operate in a similar fashion.
+As previously mentioned most screens should all follow a shared protocol, such as the ```CustomSDLScreen``` protocol above, since screens will likely operate in a similar fashion.
 Another good practice for screen classes is to keep screen data in a view model.
 Doing so will add a layer of abstraction for exposing public properties and commands to the screen.

 For the example below, the ```HomeScreen``` class will inherit the ```CustomSDLScreen``` protocol and will have a property of ```HomeDataViewModel```.
-The screen manager change its fields based on the view model's data.
+The screen manager will change its text fields based on the view model's data.
 In addition, the home screen will also create a navigation button to open the ```SDLButtonScreen``` when pressed.

 |~
 ```objc